LabReNew

 This isn't only a big pharma problem

-Large pharmaceutical companies are making progress.
+Large pharmaceutical companies demonstrate progress.
 Slowly.

 What this means for lab managers, not sustainability teams